Processing math: 100%

 Usually associated with ulexite, kernite, and borax, colemanite deposits form thick layers in ancient lake beds.

-This page titled 14.8: Borate Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.8: Borate Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.